 - Alterations made to the premises (i.e. one way systems)

 It is essential that a fire risk assessment is undertaken and reviewed where there are changes in ways of working, processes or building layout.
 This may include the holding open of fire doors with unsuitable devices, this is not permitted.
 Consider the use of sanitiser stations on both sides of the fire door and keep the door closed.

-It is important that when changes in measures to control the spread of Covid-19 are implemented following Government guidance, they are also considered in the context of your premises’ fire risk assessments, to help manage and mitigate the risk of fire as much as much as reasonably practicable.
+It is important that when changes in measures to control the spread of Covid-19 are implemented following Government guidance, they are also considered in the context of your premises’ fire risk assessments (opens in a new tab), to help manage and mitigate the risk of fire as much as much as reasonably practicable.

 Any significant changes identified should be recorded where necessary and actioned as required within appropriate timescales.

-During this period it is strongly recommended that you regularly review your fire risk assessment.
+It is strongly recommended that you regularly review your fire risk assessment.